etridgely/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context API allows you to share data between nested components, especially when there’s an intricate react component hierarchy.
+It’s particularly useful in multi-layer components depending on a single piece of data.
+Libraries like Redux are better when you have different data structures.
+Context API presents a simple solution to a complicated problem.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions = user events triggered upon interacting with the application reducers = receive actions that can change the state of the application store = state tree, or data of the application.

+The store is known as the 'single source of truth' because it is the ledger of every state that passes through the application.
+You can see all the changes within your application there.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+The difference is data scope, or where the state is stored.
+In Component state it's stored in the component, whereas in the application state, the data object persists across the application.
+You would never need component state extended unless it needed to be accessed in more than one place.

+The Application State is the data state across

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is middleware that enables Redux the ability to run asynchronous operations.
+Before an action flows through the Reduce, middleware like Redux-thunk can stop certain actions from happening, dispatch a different action, change the action itself, or dispatch multiple actions.
+It operates as an action-creator interceptor.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux, hands down.
+It intuitively allows you to structure state in your components cleanly and avoid unnecessary props in components that don’t.
+The simplicity, maintainability, and organization make it an intuitive library that helps developers maintain their state and keep their code dry.

 ## Project Set Up